DNA Template Preparation (E2040)

 - Air dry the pellet and resuspend it in nuclease-free water at a concentration of 0.5-1 μg/μl.

 - PCR Templates

 PCR products containing T7 RNA Polymerase promoter in the correct orientation can be transcribed.
 Though PCR mixture can be used directly, better yields will be obtained with purified PCR products.
+PCR products can be purified according to the protocol for plasmid restriction digests above, or by using commercially available spin columns (we recommend Monarch PCR & DNA Cleanup Kit, NEB #T1030).
 PCR products should be examined on an agarose gel to estimate concentration and to confirm amplicon size prior to its use as a template in the HiScribe T7 High Yield RNA Synthesis Kit.
 Depending on the PCR products, 0.1–0.5 μg of PCR fragments can be used in a 20 μl in vitro transcription reaction.

 - Synthetic DNA Oligonucleotides